mozilla/ichnaea/docs/development.rst

     git clone https://github.com/mozilla/ichnaea
     cd ichnaea

-Then run make which is going to take quite a while the first time:
+Then run make, which is going to take quite a while the first time:

 .. code-block:: bash

     make

-Now you can run the web app on for example port 7001:
+Now you can run the web app for example on port 7001:

 .. code-block:: bash